phili67/ecclesiacrm/Documentation/doc-en/docs/about/about.md

-# <center><big>Contributing to Ecclesia**CRM** </big></center>
+# <center><big>Participe in Ecclesia**CRM** </big></center>

-## An introduction to contributing to the EcclesiaCRM project.

-The project welcomes, and depends on, contributions from developers and users in the open source community.
-Contributions can be made in a number of ways.
-A few examples are:
+## To participate in the project EcclesiaCRM.

+The project relies on the volunteer contributors the users of open source.
+If you want to participate, you can :

-* Code patches via pull requests
+* Send Patch Code via pul requests
-* Documentation improvements
-* Bug reports and patch reviews
+* Update the documentation
+* Send reports of the bugs or propose some improvements for the CRM

-##First Steps
+##First step:

-1. Read this whole page "top to bottom."
+1. Read the whole page
-2. Introduce yourself in the developer chat at [Tchat](https://gitter.im/ecclesiacrm/Lobby)
-3. Take a look at the Open Issues page.
-We've made it easy for beginners with the Good First Bug Label.
-   These are issues that should be relatively easy to fix.
+2. Make yourself known via our [Chat](https://gitter.im/ecclesiacrm/Lobby)
+3. Visit the part "report an issue", it was made to be as easy as possible in order to send the bug's report.
 4. Have fun!

-## Testing A Branch

-As long as there is software, there is a need for software testers.
-We're no different.
-Even though we have many automated tests, there's still a very real need for actual human beings to test new features, bug fixes, and other aspects of the software.

-Setting Up A Testing Machine
+## Test a division

+As long as one develops the software, one needs testing.

+Set up a test

-There are three system requirements for a testing machine:
+There are a few ways to test the software:

 1. Oracle Virtual Box
-   * Oracle VirtualBox allows you to run virtual machines on your system for free.
+   * Oracle VirtualBox provides a free virtual machine
 2. wmware
-   * wmware is a profesional tool.
+   * wmware is a professional tool providing tests in an optimal way
 3. Hyper-V
-   * Hyper-V is now a role in Windows 10 and allow you to virtualise a Linux web server.
+   * Hyper-V is a free Windows 10 role that runs a Web Linux server

-## Testing EcclesiaCRM
+## Test EcclesiaCRM

-1. Check out the branch you're going to test.
-You can use the GitHub Desktop Client, manually download the source from the GitHub Page, or click one of the following links:
+1. Check the division that you want to test.
+You can use GitHub Deskop, which you can download freely on the GitHub page, or you can use one of the link below:
-   * Most often, we'll want help testing the Development Branch
-   * Sometimes we'll need to test something in the Expiremental Branch
+   * It can happens that we test some parts on experimental division
-2. If you downloaded a Zip file, please extract that ZIP to a directory
+2. If you download a Zip file, you should retrieve it in "file"
-3. From a command line, navigate to the directory containing the files
+3. Via a command line, browse to the file
-4. Wait for the prompt that says EcclesiaCRM is now Hosted
+4. Wait until the message: EcclesiaCRM is now Hosted Wait until the message:
-5. Test the features in question
+5. Then, test the functionality
-6. Report any issues
+6. Finally, send your request on "Issues"

-## Reporting an issue?
+## How to report an issue

 When reporting an issue, please include as much detail as you can.
 Let us know your platform and EcclesiaCRM version.
-If the problem is visual (for example a theme or design issue) please add a screenshot; and if you get an error please include the the full error and traceback.
+If the problem is visual (for example a theme or design issue) please add a screenshot; and if you get an error please include the full error and traceback.

-## Installing for development

-Need a vagrant box can you build use one
+## Which environment are we using ?

+We work on an docker environment

-## Running the tests
+## To enter tests

-[Need test so that the build systems can run] (https://github.com/EcclesiaCRM/CRM/issues/13)
+[To test if your request was send] (https://github.com/EcclesiaCRM/CRM/issues/13)

-## Submitting Pull Requests
+## Submit a Pull Requests

 Once you are happy with your changes or you are ready for some feedback, push it to your fork and send a pull request.
 For all change requests, documentation and unit tests will be required for acceptance.